-INDIRECT also offers an interesting application when the formula is used to reference values in other worksheets.
+INDIRECT also offers an interesting application when the Excel INDIRECT function is used to reference values in other worksheets.
 This can be useful, for example, if similar tables and calculations are contained in multiple sheets and you wish to display the selected values of other sheets in an overview sheet.
 Here, the name of the worksheet is obtained from a cell.

 Cell A1 contains the name of the worksheet and in that sheet, the desired value is located in cell C1.
-The additional symbols in the function’s parameter arise from the fact that the full text of the reference (including quotation and exclamation marks) have to be included.
+The additional symbols in the function’s parameter arise from the fact that the full text of the reference (including quotation and exclamation marks) has to be included.
 For the necessary quotation mark, a single quotation mark needs to be placed within double quotation marks, since it concerns a text entry in the function.
-The text from cell A1 and subsequently a longer text entry then follows: The worksheet name is closed again with a quotation mark followed by an obligatory exclamation mark and finally the cell whose value you wish to display.
+The text from cell A1 and subsequently a longer text entry then follows.
+The worksheet name is closed again with a quotation mark followed by an obligatory exclamation mark and finally the cell with the value you want to display.

-You can now either adjust the value in cell A1 – using a drop-down menu for example – as necessary or arrange the values of the different sheets one below the other.
+You can now adjust the value in cell A1 as needed.
+You can do this, for example, using a drop-down list.
+Alternatively, you can arrange the values of the different sheets one below the other.
 Here you can simply drag down the formula (using the cursor) and Excel will automatically adjust the references to the new position of the function.

 This formula allows you to add cells B1 to B5 in a worksheet that you have specified in cell A3.

-At the same time, you can add values from different worksheets with the SUM function.
+You can also add values from different worksheets with the SUM function.

-Many other mathematic or statistical functions can also be expanded in Excel using this technique (such as MEAN).
+Many other mathematic or statistical functions (such as MEAN) can also be expanded upon in Excel using this technique.